-"Business Opportunity" means the future business opportunity that the management team of the Corporation intends to pursue, which will involve the issuing of the Corporation's Securities.
+"Business Opportunity" means the future business opportunity that the management team of the Corporation intends to pursue.

-"Class B Shares" means the Class B non-voting common shares of the Corporation.
+"Class B Shares" or "Shares" means the Class B non-voting common shares of the Corporation.

-"Corporation's Securities" means collectively the Corporation's Class A, B, C, D, and E Common Shares, and Class A, B, and C Preferred Shares together with any existing or future classes of shares created by the Corporation together with any debt-based securities of the Corporation.
+"Corporation's Securities" means collectively the Corporation's Class A and B Common Shares, together with any existing or future classes of shares created by the Corporation together with any debt-based securities of the Corporation.